-Earlier in the year, Chancellor Rishi Sunak announced a stamp duty holiday on the first £500,000 of a property's value, saving movers up to £15,000.
+Earlier last year, Chancellor Rishi Sunak announced a stamp duty holiday on the first £500,000 of a property's value, saving movers up to £15,000.
 This resulted in a resurgence in the property market, pushing up house prices and stimulating demand.
 However, with the deadline for the scheme on 31 March 2021, there is now a race for buyers to complete their purchase in time.

 Moving house can often seem frustratingly slow, but with the stamp duty holiday deadline looming, being able to speed up the process is increasingly important.
 Here we suggest five ways to help you move fast to ensure you don't miss out.

 1) Get a buyer for your property fast

 The first step in the house-sale journey is getting your property on the market.
 As time is of the essence, the best option may be to instruct an experienced estate agent, with good local knowledge and a strong track record of not only getting offers for their clients, but also helping to get the sale over the line by liaising between the various links in the buying and selling chain.

 While it can be difficult to know which agent to choose, Money to the Masses has teamed up with GetAgent to create a really useful online tool to help you identify the best agent in your local area.
 Crucially, the tool highlights the average time each agent has properties on the market for before they go under offer.
 By choosing the one with the shortest period, you can give yourself a good chance of getting a buyer faster.

 Although many vendors have been tempted to bump up their asking price in the knowledge that potential buyers will have up to £15k more in the kitty because of the stamp duty deal, with time running out it pays to be realistic with what price you are likely to achieve on your home.
 It could backfire to put the price too high, have the property languishing on the market for weeks or months and then miss the stamp-duty deadline.